Ironclad warship: Development of naval guns

 In the Royal Navy, the switch to breech-loaders was finally made in 1879; as well as the significant advantages in terms of performance, opinion was swayed by an explosion on board HMS Thunderer caused by a gun being double-loaded, a problem which could only happen with a muzzle-loading gun.

-The calibre and weight of guns could only increase so far.
+The caliber and weight of guns could only increase so far.
 The larger the gun, the slower it would be to load, the greater the stresses on the ship's hull, and the less the stability of the ship.
-The size of the gun peaked in the 1880s, with some of the heaviest calibres of gun ever used at sea.
+The size of the gun peaked in the 1880s, with some of the heaviest calibers of gun ever used at sea.
 HMS Benbow carried two 16.25-inch (413 mm) breech-loading guns, each weighing 110 LT.
 A few years afterwards, the Italians used 450 mm (17.72 inch) muzzle-loading guns on the Duilio class ships.
 One consideration which became more acute was that even from the original Armstrong models, following the Crimean War, range and hitting power far exceeded simple accuracy, especially at sea where the slightest roll or pitch of the vessel as 'floating weapons-platform' could negate the advantage of rifling.
 American ordnance experts accordingly preferred smoothbore monsters whose round shot could at least 'skip' along the surface of the water.
 Actual effective combat ranges, they had learned during the Civil War, were comparable to those in the Age of Sail—though a vessel could now be smashed to pieces in only a few rounds.
 Smoke and the general chaos of battle only added to the problem.
 As a result, many naval engagements in the 'Age of the Ironclad' were still fought at ranges within easy eyesight of their targets, and well below the maximum reach of their ships' guns.